 Looking for done-for-you meal plans?
 Check out The 3-2-1 Method!
-All meal plans currently 20% off.
-And don’t forget to join the Members Facebook Community!
+And don’t forget to join the Members Facebook Community for extra support and private access to me!
 Grab your meal plan here to get started today!Print

 This recipes comes together for a quick, balanced weeknight meal.
 It is packed with protein, fiber, fresh vegetables and herbs for a filling satisfying meal!

 Note: This recipe is from The 3-2-1 Method Meal Plans where some ingredients have been prepped ahead of time.
 If you don’t have anything prepped, it will take closer to 30 minutes but is still a simple meal to throw togehter!
 I’ve included instructions for both in the recipe below.

 - 2 cups quinoa, cooked (approx 1/2 cup uncooked)